hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!! note "Quiz"
-    Did you see any pods listed when you ran `kubectl get pods`?  **Why?** <br /> <br /> If you don't see any pods listed, it is because there are no pods deployed within the "default" `Namespace`.
-Now run, `kubectl get pods --all-namespaces`. **Does it look any different?** <br /> <br /> Pay attention to the first column, **NAMESPACES**.
+    Did you see any `Pods` listed when you ran `kubectl get pods`?  **Why?** <br /> <br /> If you don't see any `Pods` listed, it is because there are no `Pods` deployed within the "default" `Namespace`.
+Now run, `kubectl get pods --all-namespaces`. **Does it look any different?** <br /> <br /> Pay attention to the first column, `NAMESPACES`.
 In our case, we are working in the "default" `Namespace`.
 Depending on the type of application and your user access level, applications can be deployed within one or more `Namespaces`. <br /> <br />If you don't see the object (deployment, pod, services, etc) you are looking for, double-check the `Namespace` it was deployed under and use the `-n <namespace>` flag to view objects in other `Namespaces`.

 ---

-## Lab 2: Deploy your first pod (Stateless)
+## Lab 2: Deploy your first Pod (Stateless)

-A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
-All containers in a pod are scheduled on the same node.
+A `Pod` is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
+All containers in a `Pod` are scheduled on the same node.

 Here is a sample NGINX webserver deployment.